rankutah/blog/sites/rank-utah/content/services/website-design.md

 Yes, you own the site from day one.
 If at any time you cancel services I can work with you to transfer your site to a new developer.

 ### Are there upfront fees?
-No, there is one flat rate monthly cost that includes your yearly domain renewal, hosting, monthly reports, and unlimited support and updates to your site.
-You can learn more on the [pricing page](/pricing)
+No. Pricing is a flat monthly cost that includes domain renewal, hosting, a simple monthly report, and ongoing support and updates.
+Details are on the [pricing page](/pricing).

-### Are content updates really unlimited?
-Yes, you can request changes anytime in the way that works best for you (call, text, or email).
-There are no additional fees for changes or updates.

 {{< /faqs >}}